BoxOfSnoo/Fairmount/README.md

 machine as though it was a normal file system, allowing the user to examine the contents.

-It does not itself supply DVD decryption code, but instead requires that VLC be installed and makes use of the libraries provided by it.
+It does not itself supply DVD reading code, but instead requires that VLC's DVD library be installed separately.

 Fairmount was originally developed by Metakine, but it appears to have vanished from their web site.
 However, it was released under the GPL,